 Answer : All applications will be considered for screening with or without referee reports.
 However, your application is likely to be much stronger with referee reports, and so we strongly advise all students to ensure that their referees do send in the reports.

-Answer : We understand that the INAT-2023 dates may clash with examinations at some institutions.
+Answer : We understand that the INAT-2024 dates may clash with examinations at some institutions.
 Unfortunately, we cannot alter the dates for individual students.
-We recommend that students whose examination dates clash with INAT-2023 should apply to IUCAA via the Joint Entrance Screening Test (JEST).
+We recommend that students whose examination dates clash with INAT-2024 should apply for Ph.D. programme at IUCAA via the Joint Entrance Screening Test (JEST).
+For admission to the SPPU-IUCAA M.Sc.
+(Physics with Astrophysics) programme, however, INAT is the only available qualification.

-Answer : Limited accommodation may be available on the IUCAA campus for INAT-2023 candidates.
-If you would like to avail of this accommodation, please send an e-mail to the Co-ordinator, INAT-2023, at the e-mail address firstname.lastname@example.org by November 24, 2022.
+Answer : Limited accommodation may be available on the IUCAA campus for INAT-2024 candidates.
+If you would like to avail of this accommodation, please send an e-mail to the Co-ordinator, INAT-2024, at the e-mail address firstname.lastname@example.org by December 24, 2024.

-Answer : There are three likely reasons for your referees not receiving our e-mail: (1) you have entered an incorrect e-mail address in your online application, (2) our e-mail has, for some reason, been placed in the SPAM folder of your referees mailbox.
-If your referees have not received our e-mail within a day of your submitting the application form, check that their e-mail addresses in the online application form are correct.
+Answer : There are three likely reasons for your referees not receiving our e-mail: (1) you have entered an incorrect e-mail address in your online application, (2) our e-mail has, for some reason, been placed in the SPAM folder of your referee's mailbox.
+If your referees have not received our email within a day of submitting the application form, check that their email addresses in the online application form are correct.
 If there is an error here, correct the addresses and re-submit the application form.
 If the addresses are correct, ask your referees to check their SPAM folders.
-If neither of these solves the problem, click the button to re-send the e-mails to the referees.
+If neither of these solves the problem, click the button to re-send the emails to the referees.
 Note that our e-mails to the referee are sent by an automatic procedure and we have tested the system extensively to make sure that it works.
-Individual failures are certainly possible, but these should be solved by simply clicking the button to re-send the referee e-mails, and (3) the INAT-2023 webpage is hosted on Port 8080; this port is sometimes blocked by default on some operating systems.
-In case your referees cannot view the INAT-2023 page, please ask them to check with their system administrator if this port is blocked.
+Individual failures are certainly possible, but these should be solved by simply clicking the button to re-send the referee e-mails.
+(3) The INAT-2024 webpage is hosted on Port 8080; this port is sometimes blocked by default on some operating systems.
+In case your referees cannot view the INAT-2024 page, please ask them to check with their system administrator if this port is blocked.

 Answer : Yes, you are eligible for INAT, with the same eligibility criteria as for Indian students.
 However, all foreigners require clearance from the Indian government before joining IUCAA.
 Selection to IUCAA via the INAT will be subject to this clearance.